 To force any clumps out from the interior, use something thin and long.
-For this, we recommend utilizing the handle of a broom or mop.
+For this, I recommend utilizing the handle of a broom or mop.
 This should force anything stuck in the middle that is difficult to reach out to.

 Simply be cautious since a vacuum hose is composed of a flexible, lightweight material.
 The last thing you want to do is tear a hole in the ground by being overly aggressive.